home-assistant/home-assistant.io/source/_components/camera.local_file.markdown

 The `local_file` camera platform allows you to integrate any readable image file from disk into Home Assistant as a camera.
 If the image is updated on the file system the image displayed in Home Assistant will also be updated.

 This can for example be used with various camera platforms that save a temporary images locally.
-It can also be used to display a graph that you render periodacally and will then be displayed in Home Assistant.
+It can also be used to display a graph that you render periodically and will then be displayed in Home Assistant.

 To enable this camera in your installation, add the following to your `configuration.yaml` file: